In need of GPT to MBR clone

 All system-related drives are selected by default.
 Choose the destination path here.
 You have choices to backup system to USB flash drive, external drive, NAS, network share, etc. Click Start Backup and wait for it completes.

-3. Connect a USB drive to your PC and go Utilities > Create Bootable Media to create an AOMEI Backupper Professional pre-installed bootable media.
+3. Connect a USB drive to your PC and go Tools > Create Bootable Media to create an AOMEI Backupper pre-installed bootable media.

 4. Turn off your computer and replace the GPT disk with MBR SSD manually.
 Google a video on how to replace hard drive would be helpful.

 5. Insert the bootable media and power on, and change boot order in BIOS if necessary.
 Once logged in, you’ll see AOMEI Backupper loaded.
 Click Restore, access to the backup image and then follow the on-screen guide to continue.

 Tips: To restore system image to a different new computer with dissimilar hardware with the assist of Dissimilar Hardware Restore feature, please upgrade to advanced edition.

 Two available ways are offered by AOMEI Backupper Professional when it comes to clone GPT to MBR disk in Windows.
 Choose the one that is most suitable for your situation.
 Apart from clone and backup functions, you can also do real-time sync with said software to keep data protected instantly.